-Pursuant to Article 8 para.
-1 and Article 8a of the Capital Market Act (KMG; Kapitalmarktgesetz) the FMA is competent for the checking and approval of single-part and multiple-part securities prospectuses (see “Prospectus Approval”), registration forms and supplements.
+The FMA is competent under the Capital Market Act 2019 (KMG 2019; Kapitalmarktgesetz 2019) for the checking and approval of single-part and multiple-part securities prospectuses (see “Prospectus Approval”), registration forms and supplements.
 Every Securities prospectus or part thereof that is filed with the FMA, leads to the initiation of an official procedure.
-Prospectuses and supplements must be submitted electronically via the FMA’s electronic prospectus approval portal – the Secure Electronic Prospectus Portal (SEPP).
+Documents must be submitted electronically via the FMA’s electronic prospectus approval portal – the Secure Electronic Prospectus Portal (SEPP).

 In order to be able to access the electronic prospectus approval portal, the submitter of the prospectus must first register.